CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 node, authentication and encryption can be enabled as an administrative configuration option.

-For intra ZGC internal communication between FWDs and DFNs, the network can be made totally isolated and authentication/encryption can be enabled as configuration option.
+For intra ZGC internal communication between FWDs and FTNs, the network can be made totally isolated and authentication/encryption can be enabled as configuration option.